Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Introduction

 \subsection{Related Work}

-The study of learning in games, beginning with Brown's fictitious play algorithm \cite{Brown1951iterative} and Robinson's analysis thereof \cite{Robinson1951iterative}, is nearly as old as game theory itself.
-There is a large literature on fictitious play and its variants, with most works in this line considering a different information structure than the decentralized one studied here.
-The bulk of work on fictitious play focuses on settings with perfect monitoring of the actions of other players, but some recent works consider various decentralized information structures, e.g. \cite{ swenson2018distributed, eksin2017distributed}.
+Beginning with Brown's fictitious play algorithm \cite{Brown1951iterative,Robinson1951iterative}, the study of learning in games is nearly as old as game theory itself.
+There is a large \by{and ongoing} literature on fictitious play and its variants, with most works in this line considering a different information structure than the decentralized one studied here.
+The bulk of work on fictitious play focuses on settings with perfect monitoring of the actions of other players. \by{This tradition includes the recent works of \cite{leslie2020best} and \cite{sayin2022fictitious}, which study fictitious play-type algorithms with perfect monitoring in stochastic games.
+Additionally, multiple recent studies have considered fictitious play-type algorithms for various decentralized information structures, such as \cite{swenson2018distributed, eksin2017distributed}, and \cite{sayin2021decentralized}.}

-A number of empirical works in the 1990s studied the behaviour resulting from independent RL agents coexisting in various shared environments, e.g. \cite{tan1993multi, sen94, Claus1998}.
-Contemporaneously, \cite{Littman1994} popularized using stochastic games as the framework for MARL.
+A number of early empirical works studied the behaviour resulting from independent RL agents coexisting in various shared environments, e.g. \cite{tan1993multi, sen94, Claus1998}.
+Contemporaneously, stochastic games were proposed as a theoretical framework for MARL \cite{Littman1994}.
 Several \textit{joint action learners} (learners that require access to the past actions of all other agents) were then proposed for playing stochastic games and proven to converge to equilibrium under various assumptions.
 A representative sampling of this stream of algorithms includes the Minimax Q-learning algorithm of \cite{Littman1994}, the Nash Q-learning algorithm of \cite{Hu2003}, and the Friend-or-Foe Q-learning algorithm of \cite{Littman2001ffq}.

-Early work on independent learners includes the following: \cite{Claus1998}, which popularized the terminology of joint action learners and independent learners and stated conjectures; \cite{lauer2000}, which presented an independent learner for teams with deterministic state transitions and cost realizations and proved its convergence to optimality in that (restricted) setting; and \cite{Bowling}, which proposed the WoLF-Policy Hill Climbing algorithm for general-sum stochastic games and conducted simulation studies.
+Early work on independent learners includes the following: \cite{Claus1998} popularized the terminology of joint action learners and independent learners and stated conjectures; \cite{lauer2000} presented an independent learner for fully cooperative games with deterministic state transitions and cost realizations and proved its convergence to optimality in that setting; and \cite{Bowling} proposed the WoLF-Policy Hill Climbing algorithm for general-sum stochastic games and conducted simulation studies.